tlienart/julia-blog-migration/README.md

 ## Fun banter

-Comparing apples and oranges but still fun (results from Page Speed Insights obtained on Sept 10, 2019, reporting TTI = _time to interactive_).
+Comparing apples and oranges but still fun (results from Page Speed Insights obtained on Sept 10, 2019, reporting TTI = _time to interactive_; "(jd)" indicates the results from the JuDoc-generated pages).

 **Mobile**